January 12-13, by appointment

 Rehearsals: Monday-Friday, based on the actors’ availability.
 Some weekend rehearsals.

-(Performances are at 7:30 PM with a 2:00 PM Sunday matinee)
+(Performances are at 7:30 PM Thursday-Saturdays with 2:00 PM Sunday matinees)

 MATERIAL TO PREPARE

 Music Director | ALAN KANAUSS

 Flying cows, killer rabbits, and taunting Frenchmen…oh my!
 Winner of the Tony® Award for Best Musical, MONTY PYTHON’S SPAMALOT is the outrageous musical comedy lovingly ripped off from the classic film MONTY PYTHON AND THE HOLY GRAIL.
 This uproarious musical retells the legend of King Arthur and his Knights of the Round Table on their quest for the Holy Grail in the signature style of Monty Python.
 With infectious tunes and show-stopping musical numbers, SPAMALOT adds up to a wildly comical musical that “raises silliness to an art form” (The Sunday Times) and has been hailed as “a no-holds-barred smash hit” (The New Yorker).

 All roles are available.
 Some male roles may be played by women.